sergevar/paulgrahamblog/cleaned/startupideas.md

 I have no idea whether this would work.

 [^17]: And the reason it used a TV for a monitor is that Steve Wozniak started out by solving his own problems.
 He, like most of his peers, couldn't afford a monitor.

-Thanks to Sam Altman, Mike Arrington, Paul Buchheit, John Collison, Patrick Collison, Garry Tan, and Harj Taggar for reading drafts of this, and Marc Andreessen, Joe Gebbia, Reid Hoffman, Shel Kaphan, Mike Moritz and Kevin Systrom for answering my questions about startup history.